Buy, Lease, or Hire: Choosing the Right Golf Cart Fleet Acquisition Model for Australian Golf Courses product guide

 - Maintenance, breakdown response, and fleet replacement are the provider's responsibility

-- Maximum flexibility — scale up or down seasonally
+- Scale up or down seasonally

 - Shifts WHS maintenance duty-of-care obligations to the provider (subject to contract terms — always seek legal advice)